Read about the different types of wig, whether you can get one through your health service and tips on how to wear them.

 Cancer treatments can cause other body hair to thin or to completely fall out.
 This includes your eyelashes and eyebrows.

-You can use make up to disguise these effects.
+You can use make up to help disguise these effects.